dcunited001/dcunited001.github.io/_pages/writing.md

 #### &#x2605; [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html)

-TODO: edit & link 3 parts

 This is an unfinished series on the mind and its connections to the nature of knowledge and cognition.
-Readers need an understanding of neurology, psychology, cognition, metacognition, philosophy, category theory (math) and epistemology.
-By combining knowledge from developmental, behavioral and cognitive psychology, we should be able to learn how we learn.
-As we become familiar with this, we should be able to accelerate our development to learn better, faster, harder …
+These articles tie together of neurology, psychology, cognition, metacognition, philosophy, category theory (math) and epistemology.
+By combining knowledge from developmental, behavioral and cognitive psychology, we enable ourselves to learn about how we learn.
+With this, we accelerate our development to learn better, faster, harder …

-This post uses an incorrect set of terms for describing epistemology, but that’s because I basically don’t know the proper vocabulary terms for the concepts I’m talking about.
-I’ve got a lot to learn.
+This post uses an incorrect set of terms for describing epistemology, but that’s because I basically I'm not using the usual epistemology language.
 The first part is an intro.
 The second part discusses specific elements of our mind.
 It states that our brain is modular and our mind is powered by dynamically combining these modular elements.
 It then asserts that if we develop/improve some of these modular elements through some specific skill or hobby that those improvements should carry over to other skills that rely on any of those elements.
 Part three briefly enumerates some of the skills/hobbies that work best for this.
 It describes how and why these skills help our mind function more proficiently.

 Eventually I will write part four and five, which provide a model for knowledge that’s based on category theory.
 Some people at Stanford